 FIELDWORK SESSIONS WITH NATIVE SPEAKERS (Summer school teaching module [15h], Winter 2019) LINK

 Instructor in charge of the full course (15h).
-During a week, students have 2 hours each day to plan and conduct fieldwork with the native speaker of a language they do not speak.
+During a week, students have 2 hours each day to conduct fieldwork with the native speaker of a language they do not speak.
 The students are given specific tasks for the course (e.g., identify the word order patterns of the language) and have to present their results at the end.

 CURRENT RESEARCH IN LINGUISTICS (Undergraduate course [30h], Spring term 2019) LINK